 Management of sickle cell disease is an example of a need for ongoing, regular transfusions.
 Ideally, the Ro subtype blood should be given to the Ro subtype patient with sickle cell disease.
-Ro blood is rare among the donors.
+Ro blood is rare among donors.

 Rare Blood Types

-If an individual's blood has rare antigens or lacks common antigens, then their blood type is considered rare.
+If an individual's blood has rare antigens or lacks common antigens, their blood type is considered rare.
 It purely depends on what is presented in the blood along with the ABO types, and the Rhesus positive or negative determines the rare type.
 The presence and absence of antigens A and B determine the four major blood groups.